MSc in Light Metals, Silicon and Ferroalloy Production

-This study programme can be described as the study of processes and industrial aspects of high temperature production of metals from their stable oxides; including recycling, environmental and energy related issues.
+This MSc specialization can be described as the study of processes and industrial aspects of high temperature production of metals from their stable oxides; including recycling, environmental and energy related issues.

-Candidates who have completed their study in the program: "Light Metals, Silicon and Ferroalloy Production" shall have:
+Candidates who have completed their study in this specialization: "Light Metals, Silicon and Ferroalloy Production" shall have:

 - Thorough knowledge of the manufacturing and refining processes that are important for industrial production of silicon, ferro alloys, light metals, including carbothermal processes, electrolysis and refining processes